ELF-Lab/ParserTools/csv2fst/docs/howto.md

                       --source-path  $MORPHOLOGY_DIR \
                       --database-path $LEXICAL_DIR \
                       --lexc-path generated_lexc_code \
-                      --read-lexical-database True
+                      --read-lexical-database True \
+                      --add-derivations True
 ```

-Depending on how you've defined the configuration files, the command might generate the following files in the directory `generated_lexc_code`:
+Depending on how you've defined the target `lexc-path` directory in configuration files, the command might generate the following files in the directory `generated_lexc_code`.
+Note that the `lexc-path` must exist in order to write to it.

 ```
 ojibwe_irregular_verbs.lexc   # Irregular verbs